dojo/docs/quickstart/writingWidgets/example.rst

 .. js ::

         startup: function(){
+                // summary:
-                // summary: listen for changes on our real file input this.inherited("startup",arguments);
+                //     Listen for changes on our real file input this.inherited(arguments);
-                this._listener = dojo.connect(this.fileInput,"onchange",this,"_matchValue");
+                this._listener = dojo.connect(this.fileInput, "onchange", this, "_matchValue");
-                this._keyListener = dojo.connect(this.fileInput,"onkeyup",this,"_matchValue");
+                this._keyListener = dojo.connect(this.fileInput, "onkeyup", this, "_matchValue");
         },
         _matchValue: function(){
+                // summary:
-                // summary: set the content of the upper input based on the semi-hidden file input this.inputNode.value = this.fileInput.value;
+                //     Set the content of the upper input based on the semi-hidden file input this.inputNode.value = this.fileInput.value;
                 if(this.inputNode.value){
                         this.cancelNode.style.visibility = "visible";